SDA-SE/sda-dropwizard-commons/docs/server-jackson.md

 ### Field filtering feature for resources

-The `JacksonConfigurationBundle` registers the `FieldFilterModule` to add the `FieldFilterSerializerModifier`.
-The modifier uses the JAX-RS request context to identify the query param `fields`.
-If such a query param is present, only the requested fields (comma separated) are rendered in the resource view. additionally HAL links and embedded resources are rendered as well.
+The `JacksonConfigurationBundle` registers the `FieldFilterModule`, which adds the `FieldFilterSerializerModifier`.
+The modifier reads the `fields` query parameter from the JAX-RS request context.
+If `fields` is present, only requested fields are rendered.
+Field names can be comma-separated or provided through repeated query parameters.
+Whitespace is ignored.

+Field filtering is enabled per serialized type with `@EnableFieldFilter`.
+If no `fields` parameter is provided, the complete response is rendered.
+HAL links and embedded resources are rendered regardless of the requested fields.

 Field filtering support may be disabled in the `JacksonConfigurationBundle.builder()`.